 By now you’ve probably spun up a deployment and might be wondering what’s next.
 Congratulations on completing that first big step!
 Now let’s help you do something with it.
-You likely have data that you want to add into Elasticsearch, so let’s explore some options.
+You likely have data that you want to add, known as ingesting or indexing, to Elasticsearch, so let’s explore some options.

 If you want to move your existing Elasticsearch data into your new infrastructure, check out the migration options.
 You’ll find instructions to guide you through:

 - Reindexing data from a remote Elasticsearch cluster

 - Restoring data from a snapshot

 When it comes to delivering your data into the Elastic Stack, a variety of options are available.
 All of the documentation and tutorials listed here rely on one of four ingestion methods: Elastic Agent, Beats, Logstash, or a direct connection from a client application.
 You can use these options individually or in combination.

 Trying to choose between Beats or Elastic Agent?
 Check out our comparison of supported inputs, outputs, and configurations: Beats and Elastic Agent capabilities.